Greco-Buddhism: Greco-Buddhism in the West

 Another century later, the Christian church father Clement of Alexandria (d.
-215 AD) mentioned Buddha by name in his Stromata (Bk I, Ch XV): "The Indian gymnosophists are also in the number, and the other barbarian philosophers.
+215 AD) mentioned the Buddha by his title in his Stromata (Bk I, Ch XV): "The Indian gymnosophists are also in the number, and the other barbarian philosophers.
 And of these there are two classes, some of them called Sarmanæ and others Brahmins.
 And those of the Sarmanæ who are called "Hylobii" neither inhabit cities, nor have roofs over them, but are clothed in the bark of trees, feed on nuts, and drink water in their hands.
 Like those called Encratites in the present day, they know not marriage nor begetting of children.
 Some, too, of the Indians obey the precepts of Buddha (Βούττα) whom, on account of his extraordinary sanctity, they have raised to divine honours."

 Indian gravestones from the Ptolemaic period have been found in Alexandria in Egypt.
 The presence of Buddhists in Alexandria at this time is important, since "It was later in this very place that some of the most active centers of Christianity were established".

 The pre-Christian monastic order of the Therapeutae is possibly a deformation of the Pāli word "Theravāda", a form of Buddhism; the movement may have also "almost entirely drawn (its) inspiration from the teaching and practices of Buddhist asceticism".
 They may even have been descendants of Asoka's emissaries to the West.
 While Philo of Alexandria's description of the doctrines and practices of the Therapeutae leaves great ambiguity about what religion they are associated with, analysis by religious scholar Ullrich R. Kleinhempel indicates that the most likely religion the Therapeutae practiced was Buddhism.

 In 2022, American-Polish archeologists unearthed an Egyptian temple dedicated to the goddess Isis and god Serapis, containing a Buddha sculpture and Hindu gods; this find indicates Greco-Buddhist influence extending to the early Roman period.

 Buddhism and Christianity

 Queen Māyā's white elephant dream, and the conception of the Buddha.
 Gandhara, 2nd–3rd century AD.

-Although the philosophical systems of Buddhism and Christianity have evolved in rather different ways, the moral precepts advocated by Buddhism from the time of Ashoka through his edicts do have some similarities with the Christian moral precepts developed more than two centuries later.
+Although the religions of Buddhism and Christianity have evolved in rather different ways, the moral precepts advocated by Buddhism from the time of Ashoka through his edicts do have some similarities with the Christian moral precepts developed more than two centuries later.
 Similarities of the two religions include respect for life, respect for the weak, rejection of violence, pardon to sinners, and tolerance.

 One theory is that these similarities may indicate the propagation of Buddhist ideals into the Western World, with the Greeks acting as intermediaries and religious syncretists.

 Scholars have often considered the possibility that Buddhism influenced the early development of Christianity.
 They have drawn attention to many parallels concerning the births, lives, doctrines, and deaths of the Buddha and Jesus.